ahelmbr/mqtt-nerdart-demo/README.md

-# Workshop MQTT deep dive
+# Example collection for using HiveMQ MQTT client library
 These exercises aim to provide a use case scenario in which most MQTT feature can be practically applied.

 ## General Use Case